3ofcoins/chef-browser/README.md

 Go to http://0.0.0.0:9292.

 You can define saved searches.
-To do that, open your settings.rb file and foll this syntax:
+To do that, open your settings.rb file and follow this syntax:

 ```ruby
 node_search['MySQL Servers'] = 'mysql_server_root_password:*'